-In January 2017, FASB issued Accounting Standards Update No. 2017-04, "Intangibles -Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" ("ASU 2017-04").
+In January 2017, FASB issued ASU No. 2017-04, "Intangibles -Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment" ("ASU 2017-04").
 This update addresses concerns over the cost and complexity of the two-step goodwill impairment test.
 The amendments in this update remove the second step of the test.
 An entity will apply a one-step quantitative test and record the amount of goodwill impairment as the excess of a reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 The new guidance does not amend the optional qualitative assessment of goodwill impairment.
 ASU 2017-04 is effective for financial statements issued for annual periods beginning after December 15, 2019, and interim periods within those annual periods.
 The Company does not expect the adoption of ASU 2017-04 to have a material effect on its financial position, results of operations or cash flows.

-In February 2016, the FASB issued Accounting Standards Update No. 2016-02, "Leases" ("ASU 2016-02").
+In February 2016, the FASB issued ASU No. 2016-02, "Leases" ("ASU 2016-02").
 ASU 2016-02 requires lessees to recognize the following for all leases (with the exception of short-term leases) at the commencement date: a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged.
-Certain targeted improvements were made to align, where necessary, lessor accounting with the lessee accounting model and Topic 606, "Revenue from Contracts with Customers".
 The new lease guidance also simplified the accounting for sale and leaseback transactions primarily because lessees must recognize lease assets and lease liabilities.
 Lessees will no longer be provided with a source of off-balance sheet financing.
-Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) may apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
+The Company is currently evaluating adopting the standard using the modified transition approach or the transition option available where the Company would recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 ASU 2016-02 is effective for financial statements issued for annual periods beginning after December 15, 2018.
 The Company is currently assessing the provisions of this guidance and evaluating the timing and impact the guidance will have on its consolidated financial statements and related disclosures.
 The Company is also in the process of aggregating lease documentation for review.
-The adoption of this ASU primarily impacts the balance sheet through the recognition of a right-of-use asset and a lease liabi for all leases with terms in excess of twelve months.
-This guidance is effective January 1, 2019 using a modified retrospective transition approach with early adoption permitted.
+The adoption of this ASU primarily impacts the balance sh